onyxrev/jquery_promiscuous_deferred/README.md

 *** EXPLODE ***
 ```

-... only to remember that jQuery doesn't copy the AJAX methods when you chain the AJAX deferred?
+... only to remember that jQuery ([on purpose, I guess](http://bugs.jquery.com/ticket/14104)) doesn't copy the AJAX methods when you chain the AJAX deferred?

 BLAH.